Tinram/RND64/ReadMe.md

 The switches `-a` and `-c` are dangerous options when both a filename and pipe symbol are omitted.
 The wide range of output bytes, including control characters, are printed in the terminal, which can cause the terminal to lock or crash (especially on Windows).

-On both Linux and Windows, it's more convenient for RND64 to be available from any directory location via the PATH system variable (rather than copying the executable file to the directory where needed).
+On both Linux and Windows, it's more convenient for RND64 to be available from any directory location via the *$PATH* system variable.

 #### Linux